WorkSpaceMan/jxp/README.md

 ## API

 The API lets us read, create, update and delete items.
 Generally, our `endpoint` (API-speak for URL) decides which collection or item we're referring to, and the HTTP `verb` describes whether we want to read (GET), create (POST), update (PUT) or delete (DELETE).
 Strict RESTful APIs also have PATCH and OPTIONS.
-JExpress doesn't.
+JXP doesn't.
 A PUT is a PATCH.
 Deal with it.

 ### GET